Radial positive solutions for mixed local and nonlocal supercritical Neumann problem: Existence of solutions via a variational method

-We now collect a series of lemmas that will play a key role in the proof of our main results.
+and therefore, $\overline{v}-\overline{u}=0$ i.e., $\overline{v}=\overline{u}$ a.e., in $\R^N$.
+We then deduce from \eqref{v-tilde-equation} that $\overline{u}$ satisfies in the weak sense equation \eqref{u1}.
+Moreover, since $\overline{v}$ satisfies Neumann conditions, so does $\overline{u}$.
+The proof is therefore finished. \end{proof} We now collect a series of lemmas that will play a key role in the proof of our main results.
 Let us start with the following. \begin{lemma} The following assertions hold: \begin{itemize} \item [$(i)$] There exists a constant $C_*>0$ such that

 \item[$(ii)$] There exists a constant $C>0$ such that

 \end{itemize} \end{lemma} \begin{proof} We start by proving assertion $(i)$.
 We follow the lines of that of \cite[Lemma 4.3]{brasco2016global}.
 Let $r_0<\rho<1$.
 Utilising the fact that $u$ is radial, $s>\frac{1}{2}$, and the trace inequality for $H^s(B_{\rho}\setminus B_{r_0})$ (see e.g. \cite[Section 3.3.3]{serra2011monotonicity}), it follows that for every $x\in\partial B_{\rho}$,